Army of Republika Srpska: Personnel

 The Army of the Republika Srpska (VRS) was founded on 12 May 1992 from the remnants of the Yugoslav People's Army (JNA) of the former Socialist Federal Republic of Yugoslavia from which Bosnia and Herzegovina had seceded earlier in 1992.
 When the Bosnian War erupted, the JNA formally discharged 80,000 Bosnian Serb troops.
-These troops, who were allowed to keep their heavy weapons, formed the backbone of the newly formed Army of the Republika Srpska.
+These troops, who were allowed to keep their heavy weapons, formed the core of what would become the Army of the Republika Srpska, benefiting from access to significant JNA stockpiles and infrastructure.

-Aside from being made up largely of ethnic Serbs from Bosnia and Herzegovina, the VRS also included ca. 4,000 foreign Orthodox Christian volunteers.
-700 of whom came from Russia, and 300–800 from Bulgaria.
+The VRS was made up largely of ethnic Serbs from Bosnia and Herzegovina, but also attracted around 4,000 foreign Orthodox Christian fighters, many of whom were drawn by nationalist or religious motivations.
+700 such fighters came from Russia, and 300–800 from Bulgaria.
 100 Greeks also volunteered to fight on the side of the Bosnian Serbs, forming the Greek Volunteer Guard which allegedly participated in the Srebrenica massacre.
+A number of Romanians and Ukrainians fought as well on the Bosnian Serb side.

 Post-war status and abolishment

-After the war, the country of Bosnia and Herzegovina had two armies, that of the VRS and the Army of the Federation of Bosnia and Herzegovina (AFBiH).
-AFBiH was itself composed out of two elements, the ARBiH and HVO.
+After the war, the country of Bosnia and Herzegovina had two armies, that of the VRS and the Army of the Federation of Bosnia and Herzegovina (VFBiH).
+VFBiH was itself composed of two elements, the ARBiH and HVO.
 The two armies functioned without a common command, on the principle of "non-intervention in the affairs of the other".
 Bisera Turković noted that it was 'therefore questionable whether in say a foreign attack on Sarajevo [...the VRS] would defend this capital city'.
 The existence of the two separate armies was one of the factors impeding civil-military relations development.
 The VRS conducted demining.

 In 2003 the army began to integrate into the Armed Forces of Bosnia and Herzegovina.
 In 2005 a fully integrated unit of Serbs, Bosniaks, and Croats was deployed to augment the US-led coalition forces in Iraq.
 On 6 June 2006, it was fully integrated into the Armed Forces of Bosnia and Herzegovina controlled by the Ministry of Defence of Bosnia and Herzegovina.

 Leadership

-The supreme commander of the VRS was General Ratko Mladić, later indicted at the International Criminal Tribunal for the Former Yugoslavia (ICTY) for genocide, as were some other high-ranking Serb officers.
-Mladić was arrested in Serbia on 26 May 2011.
+The supreme commander of the VRS was General Ratko Mladić.The Command of the Army of Republika Srpska was organized into several key sectors and departments: